Ralph-Johannes Lilie

-Ralph-Johannes Lilie (30 December 1947, Hamburg) is a German Byzantinist.
+Ralph-Johannes Lilie (born 30 December 1947, Hamburg) is a German Byzantinist.

 Life

-He graduated from Munich University in 1975 with a dissertation entitled 'The Byzantine Reaction to the Arab Invasions – Studies on the Transformation of Government Structures in the Byzantine States in the 7th and 8th Century' and habilitated in 1982–83 at the Byzantinisch-Neugriechischen Seminar of the Free University of Berlin, where from 1984 to 2005 he was extraordinary professor.
-Since 1992 he has been working on the Prosopographie der mittelbyzantinischen Zeit (PmbZ) project at the Berlin-Brandenburg Academy of Sciences and Humanities.
+He graduated from LMU Munich in 1975 with a dissertation entitled 'The Byzantine Reaction to the Arab Invasions – Studies on the Transformation of Government Structures in the Byzantine States in the 7th and 8th Century' and habilitated in 1982–83 at the Byzantinisch-Neugriechischen Seminar of the Free University of Berlin, where he was an extraordinary professor from 1984 to 2005.
+Since 1992, he has been working on the Prosopographie der mittelbyzantinischen Zeit (PmbZ) project at the Berlin-Brandenburg Academy of Sciences and Humanities.
 His wife is the medievalist Marie-Luise Favreau-Lilie.